 Hello Text, Goodbye Email

 Traditionally email has been the first thing consumers check on their mobile device when waking up in the morning - not anymore.
 Deloitte reports that 31% of consumers check their text messages first, while only 24% of consumers check their email first.
-On top of that, emails experienced “the largest year over year decline of any activity.”
-The future of text-based mobile recruiting appears strong.
+On top of that, emails experienced “the largest year-over-year decline of any activity.”
+The future of text-based recruiting appears strong.

 Leisure Time Goes Mobile

 Deloitte’s survey also shows that outside of work we use our mobile devices most while shopping (92%), watching television (87%) and going out to eat (81%).
 The use of phones during these activities presents a tremendous opportunity for recruiters to use keywords and shortcodes to fill talent pipelines.
 Just imagine a shopper at a department store seeing a display “Text ‘Jobs’ to 55555 for Career Opportunities” – it engages talent on the spot and simplifies the application process.
 Mobile recruiting is evolving to attract new talent from brick and mortar storefronts, not just from device to device.

 The number of times Americans check their phones has grown to 8 billion times daily, and that may be because it’s where we spend time when we wake up and before we go to sleep.
 43% of consumers check their phones within the first 5 minutes of waking up (up from 39% last year), and 33% check their phones within 5 minutes of going to sleep.
 As our mobile devices become more and more ritualized into our daily behavior – their influence in recruiting and candidate engagement strengthens.